JevonQuarry/twitter-clone/README.md

 # Twitter Clone
 ```
-Let’s make simple Twitter.
-Users can create an account to post tweets and see view tweets of others.
+Users can create an account to post and view other tweets, along with uploading, and viewing images.

 ```
 Check out [LIVE DEMO](https://jq-twitter-clone.herokuapp.com/) here!!